ferdaoussebs/BEng-BME-2020/README.md

 # Beng-BME-2020
-Code used for trocar semgentation
+Trocar segmentation - vitreoretinal surgery

+Deep learning approach for trocar segmentation and tracking during vitreoretinal surgery

 Project Report submitted in partial fulfilment of the Bachelor of Engineering degree in Biomedical Engineering